-Dean Russell is immediate past chair of the ABA Section of Environment, Energy and Resources and the immediate past chair of the AALS Section of Natural Resources and Energy Law.
-She is a newly appointed member of the Board of Dividing the Waters, an organization of judges and lawyers focused on issues of water adjudication in the Western United States, and on the Editorial Board of Natural Resources and Energy.
+Professor Russell is past chair of the ABA Section of Environment, Energy and Resources and of the AALS Section of Natural Resources and Energy Law.
+She currently serves on the Board of Dividing the Waters, an organization of judges and lawyers focused on issues of water adjudication in the Western United States, and on the Editorial Board of Natural Resources and Energy.
 She has served as the chair of the Professionalism Committee of the ABA Section of Legal Education and Admission to the Bar and as a member of the ABA Standing Committee on Professionalism and the ABA Standing Committee on Ethics and Professional Responsibility.
-She also has served as a member of the Executive Committee and Secretary of the AALS Natural Resources Section and as chair of chair of the AALS Section on Professional Responsibility, the AALS Section on Socio-Economics, and as a member of the Publications Committee of the Center for Professional Responsibility.
+She also served as chair of the following AALS Sections: Natural Resources & Energy, Professional Responsibility, and Socio-Economics, and as a member of the Publications Committee of the Center for Professional Responsibility.

-In practice, Russell represented potentially responsible parties, government entities, lenders, and other clients on issues arising under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the National Environmental Policy Act (NEPA), wetlands designation, site mitigation, and other environmental issues.
+In practice, Russell represented potentially responsible parties, government entities, lenders, and others on issues arising under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the National Environmental Policy Act (NEPA), wetlands designation, site mitigation, and other environmental issues.
 She served as the Liaison of the ABA Environmental Section to the Association of American Law Schools and Chair of the Strategic Response Committee of the ABA Environmental Section.
 She also served as the Chair and Vice-Chair of the Ethics Committee, and as Section Liaison to the ABA Standing Committee on Ethics and Professional Responsibility.
 She was founding Chair of the Memphis Bar Association Environmental Law Section and served as Chair of the Tennessee Bar Association Environmental Section.
-Dean Russell is an elected member of the American Law Institute, Phi Kappa Phi, the Judicial Conference for the Tenth Judicial Circuit, and the American Bar Association.
+Professor Russell is an elected member of the American Law Institute, the Judicial Conference for the Tenth Judicial Circuit, and the American College of Environmental Lawyers.

 Book and Chapters

-Issues of Legal Ethics in the Practice of Environmental Law (ABA 2003).
+Book: Issues of Legal Ethics in the Practice of Environmental Law (American Bar Association 2003).

-Chapter, Federal Statutes and Regulations Governing the Use of Pesticides and an Annotation of Federal Pesticide Regulations in Pest Control in Museums, 1980.
+Chapter: Federal Statutes and Regulations Governing the Use of Pesticides and an Annotation of Federal Pesticide Regulations, in Pest Control in Museums, 1980.
 (Updated in second edition, 1988.)

-Measure for Measure: Cost-Benefit Analysis and Environmental Policy, 43 Tulsa L. Rev. 891 (2008) (Symposium: The Scholarship of Cass Sunstein).
+Measure for Measure: Cost Benefit Analysis and Environmental Policy, 43 Tulsa l.
+Rev. 891 (Symposium honoring the work of Cass Sunstein) (2008).

-The Power Structure: Energy, Politics, and the Public Interest in the LNG Debate, 2 Envtl. & Energy L. & Policy J. 49 (symposium issue of University of Houston Law Center) (2007).
+The Power Structure: Energy, Politics, and the Public Interest in the LNG Debate, 2 Environmental & Energy L. & Pol’y J. 49 (symposium issue of University of Houston Law Center) (2007).